THE BLOG

 • When you finally sit down, you automatically reach for your phone or a screen because anything else feels too hard.

-You do not need to tick every box for your experience to be valid.
+You do not need to tick every box.
 These patterns are information about how your nervous system is coping with the load you are carrying, not a measure of your worth or your effort.

 When your nervous system has been in a sustained activated state for long periods, it can become harder to make the choices you want, even when you know what might help.
 Under chronic load, many women find they: